-The Library offers students two unique opportunities to improve your research skills.
+The Library offers students three unique opportunities to improve your research skills.

 On-Demand Library & Research Workshops